Peter Wheatley: Doctrinal positions

 Wheatley is opposed to the ordination of women as priests and bishops.
 In 2008 he was one of several hundred clergy who signed an open letter from Forward in Faith calling upon the Archbishops of Canterbury and York, as co-chairmen of the Church of England's General Synod, to ensure that legal protections established in 1992 for those clergy who were conscientiously unable to accept the ordination of women be preserved.
 This was in response to a proposal in General Synod that the statutory legal protections concerned should be replaced with a merely advisory "Code of Practice".

 Personal life

-Wheatley is allegedly gay.
+In 2003, The Times reported that Wheatley was gay.
 By 2003, he had been sharing his home with his partner for eight years.
 He has stated that he is "a celibate Christian living by Christian teachings".